enkidevs/curriculum/Linux/Package Management/what-is-ppa.md

 ---
 ## Practice

-What does the fox says?
+What is a PPA?

 ???

-* right answer
+* A repository
-* wrong answer
+* A package
-* wrong answer 2
+* A piece of software
+* A type of shell

 ---
 ## Revision

-What does the fox says?
+What is a PPA?

 ???

-* right answer
+* A repository
-* wrong answer
+* A package
-* wrong answer 2
+* A piece of software
+* A type of shell

 ---
 ## Footnotes